antmicro/rowhammer-tester/doc/general.md

 All other commands assume that you run Python from the virtual environment with `vivado` in your `PATH`.

+## Packaging the bitstream

+If you want to save the bitstream and use it later or share it with someone, there is an utility target `make pack`.
+It packs files necessary to load the bitstream and run rowhammer scripts on it.
+Those files are:
+ - `build/$TARGET/gateware/$TOP.bit`
+ - `build/$TARGET/csr.csv`
+ - `build/$TARGET/defs.csv`
+ - `build/$TARGET/sdram_init.py`
+ - `build/$TARGET/litedram_settings.json`

+After running `make pack`, you should have a zip file named like `$TARGET-$BRANCH-$COMMIT.zip`.

+Next time you want to use a bitstream packaged in such way, all you need to do is to run `unzip your-bitstream-file.zip` and you are all set.

 ## Local documentation build

 The gateware part of the documentation is auto-generated from source files.